-In grade 9 students must take 5 compulsory courses which are: English (ENL1WH or ENG1L1), Mathematics (MTH1WH or MAT1L1), Geography (CGC1DH), French (FSF1DH or FSF1OH) and Science (SNC1WH or SNC1L1).
+In grade 9 students must take 5 compulsory courses which are: English (ENL1WH or ENG1L1), Mathematics (MTH1WH or MAT1L1), Geography (CGC1WH), French (FSF1DH) and Science (SNC1WH or SNC1L1).
 Students and parents, in consultation with teachers, must select the appropriate level for the student in each of the compulsory courses listed above.
 In addition to those compulsory courses students must select 3 elective courses.
-Elective courses in grade 9 include Art, Business, Drama, Health and Physical Education, Individual and Family Living, Music and Technology.
+Elective courses in grade 9 include Art, Drama, Music, Health and Physical Education, Learning Strategies, Exploring Computer Technology and the Skilled Trades, Hospitality and Tourism and the Skilled Trades, and Technology and the Skilled Trades.